On this page:

 Cost Recovery

-Cost Recovery involves government agencies charging non-government organisations some or all the costs of a specific government activity.
+Cost Recovery involves government agencies charging non-government and government organisations some or all the costs of a specific government activity.
 This may include providing goods, services or regulation, or a combination of these.
 This approach is outlined and authorised in the Australian Government’s overarching Cost Recovery Policy and Charging Framework.

 More information